tbembersimeao/redcap-external-modules/README.md

-renameDAG($dagId, $name) | Renames the DAG with the given ID to the specified name. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values.
+renameDAG($dagId, $name) | Renames the DAG with the given ID to the specified name. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values. getSettingKeyPrefix() | This method can be overridden to prefix all setting keys.
+This allows for multiple versions of settings depending on contexts defined by the module.

 ## How to Create an External Module from the Example